psycedelicAI/high-security-facility-concept/README.md

 > What would a high-security facility look like if it were designed as a coherent trust architecture rather than as a collection of isolated controls?

-That question remains at the center of the repository.

-A related question also follows from that framing:
+A related question follows:

 > What happens when the first access decision was wrong, but security still has to hold?

-The project increasingly addresses that question through:
+The project addresses that question through:

 - movement interpretation
 - anomaly detection